 Former South Carolina lawmaker avoids prison for misconduct

 BEAUFORT, S.C.
-(AP) — A former South Carolina lawmaker avoided prison Monday when a judge sentenced him to two years on probation for his guilty plea to a misdemeanor corruption charge.
+(AP) — A former South Carolina lawmaker will serve two years on probation instead of prison time after he pleaded guilty to misconduct in office.